 Surprise Regional Library, a $5.5 million, 20,000-square-foot (library, is located in Surprises Recreation Campus.
 Surprise has two other city library branches, one in the original townsite (branch) and one in north Surprise (branch).
 On July 1, 2023, the city of Surprise created the Surprise Public Library systems, taking ownership of the three Maricopa County libraries within its borders.

+Surprise has a variety of public art installations across the city.
+Many public installations have been in collaboration with WHAM community art center, which is also in Surprise.
 The city has several holiday events throughout the year, such as their Easter Eggstavaganza and Sparkling Surprise Christmas event, which are both hosted at the city's recreation campus.
 They also host several smaller community engagement events throughout the year such as Sundays in the Park and Lunchtime Theater.

-The city of Surprise has 15 city-owned parks across the city.
+The city has a 10,562-square-foot (Aquatics Center as well as the smaller Hollyhock community pool.
+Surprises Oasis Swim center opened on May 24, 2025.
+It includes six waterslides, an Olympic-sized pool, and a diving pool.
+The city of Surprise has 17 city-owned parks across the city.
 Most notably Surprise Community Park on the recreation campus at city center.
 The 25-acre (park hosts a playground, pickleball courts, basketball courts, a fishing lake, and dog parks.
+As part of the city's Recreation Campus, Surprise is also home to the Surprise Tennis and Racquet Complex.

 Surprise is governed on the local level by a mayor and a six-member city council.
 The mayor is elected at large, while the council members are elected from the six districts which they represent.
 All city council elections are officially nonpartisan.
 All representatives serve staggered four-year terms as of 1981.
-The current mayor is Skip Hall.

 Sun City Grand (Grand) is a 45+ active adult retirement community in the city of Surprise founded in 1996.
 The communities final homes were completed in 2005.
 Unlike other Del Webb communities in Arizona (City and Sun City West), the Grand is not an unincorporated community led by community associations.
 The community boasts four golf courses and a variety of other amenities like pools and recreation centers.